 STD benefits are payable for up to 365 days following the waiting period.
-Benefits are paid by the employer outside of the trust.

 Extended Short-Term Disability Benefits

 Eligibility for Extended Short-Term Disability Benefits

 Any beneficiary who completes 365 days of short-term disability benefits may be eligible to receive extended STD benefits if the disability is expected to end during the extended period, and the extension is approved by the Medical Board.